 This article demonstrates how to set up a list search the works on only one field, eliminating the field selector dropdown.

 A very common support request is along the lines of “how can I give my users a login and password to access their profile?”
-Often, they are just looking for how to use the plugin as a way to register members who would have special privileges.
-The plugin wasn’t designed for this kind of thing; […]
+There are basically two ways to do this, depending on what privileges you want to give your users.
+If you just want them to be able to use a couple of… (read)

 Version 1.5.2 introduced the ability to create forms across multiple pages.
 By defining the “action” attribute, the user is taken to another form page after each page is submitted.
 Each page shows a different part of the form by setting the fields or group to show in the shortcode on that page.